frintjs/frint/packages/frint-router-react/README.md

 ### `Link`

 The `Link` component is used for creating links, that can navigate to other pages.
-It will take care of adapting to the router service that you are using from `frint-react` automatically.
+It will take care of adapting to the router service that you are using from `frint-router` automatically.

 ```js
 // components/TopNav.js